 This construction technique, albeit tried and true, is not without its share of problems.
 Those problems generally stem from the kingpin.
 As stated before, the kingpin keeps the swivel section together and attaches it to the top plate.
 Therefore, with it being the joining element, the force the caster absorbs will be transmitted through the kingpin.
 With that in mind, the abuse will be focused on the kingpin and it will become strained and stressed over time.

-Generally speaking, there are two situations where rapid failure of a traditional swivel caster occurs.
+Generally speaking, there are two situations where a rapid failure of a traditional swivel caster occurs.
 First and foremost is towing.
-Unless specifically designed for towing with heavy duty bearings in the swivel section, most traditional swivel casters will fail when being towed.
-This predominately occurs because of high speed cornering.
-High speed is of course a relative term.
+Unless specifically designed for towing with heavy-duty bearings in the swivel section, most traditional swivel casters will fail when being towed.
+This predominately occurs because of high-speed cornering.
+High speed is, of course, a relative term.
 Casters are generally rated for loads at a walking speed, about 2 to 3 miles per hour.
 So, being towed at 5-6 miles per hour and taking a turn reduces the load bearing capacity significantly.
-The reason for this is deformation of the swivel section.
+The reason for this is a deformation of the swivel section.
 There are two component forces acting on the swivel section during a turn.
 Momentum keeps the cart going in the initial direction and the new force; that of the tugger turning, combine to create a composite force that tilts the wheel in the rig.
 This force can cause the kingpin to shear and the caster to fail catastrophically.